 Inside of the state park, you can camp at the campground, which offers tent sites and RV sites.

 Outside of the parks, Chesterton is the best place to stay.
 This small town is just a short drive from the parks.
 We stayed at the Hilton Garden Inn, which gets the best reviews for the area.
-You can also stay in a 3-bedroom house that can accommodate up to 7 people (Quaint Chesterton Home) or a two-bedroom apartment that can accommodate up to 6 people (Your Midwest Dunes Vacation Tri-State Paradise).
+You can also stay in a two-bedroom apartment that can accommodate up to 6 people (Your Midwest Dunes Vacation Tri-State Paradise).

 During our visit, we ate dinner at Lucrezia twice and had a great experience both times.
 If you like the idea of sushi, we had a nice lunch at Musashi Japanese Restaurant & Sushi Bar.
 Octave Grill, Third Coast Café, and Duneland Pizza all get good reviews.
 We also ate dinner at Abbiocco but the food was mediocre and we don’t recommend it.